jboboyle/Pages/index.md

 # About

-I'm an Electrical and Computer Engineering Master's student specializing in Machine Learning Data Science at University of California San Diego.
-I'm interested in applications machine learning in areas such as computer vision, time series forecasting, quantitative finance, cybersecurity and more!
-I will be graduating in March of 2022 and am looking for full time positions in Data Science and Software Engineering.
+I an Electrical and Computer Engineering Master's student with a specialization in Machine Learning Data Science at University of California San Diego.
+I'm interested in applications of machine learning in areas such as computer vision, time series forecasting, quantitative finance, cybersecurity and more.
+I will be graduating in March of 2022 and am looking for full time positions in Data Science, Machine Learning, and Software Engineering.

-Before Studying at UCSD, I studied Computer Engineering at Michigan State University, and later worked as a software integration engineer at General Motors where I worked on l2 and L2+ autonomous vehicles.
+Before Studying at UCSD, I studied Computer Engineering at Michigan State University, and later worked as a software integration engineer at General Motors where I worked on autonomous driving development.

 # Graduate Coursework